kartik-v/yii2-app-practical/README.md

 ### Install via Composer

-The preferred way to install this extension is through [composer](http://getcomposer.org/download/).
+The preferred way to install this application template is through [composer](http://getcomposer.org/download/).
 If you do not have [Composer](http://getcomposer.org/), you may install it by following the instructions at [getcomposer.org](http://getcomposer.org/doc/00-intro.md#installation-nix).